lvh/async-pep/pep-xxxx.rst

 instead of write_ or send_, also known as scatter/gather IO.

 A transport can be paused and resumed.
-This will cause it to buffer data coming from protocols, and stop sending received data to the protocol.
+This will cause it to buffer data coming from protocols and stop sending received data to the protocol.

 A transport can also be closed, half-closed and aborted.
 A closed transport will finish writing all of the data queued in it to the underlying mechanism, and will then stop reading or writing data.
-Aborting a transport stops it, closing the connection without sending any data still queued.
+Aborting a transport stops it, closing the connection without sending any data that is still queued.

 Further writes will result in exceptions being thrown.
 A half-closed transport may not be written to anymore, but will still accept incoming data.

 Protocols
 ---------